Rakeela/dragora-notes/2021-5-10-One-Hundred-and-First.md

 I broke my fast for a meal, because I was struggling badly with a math assignment, and Kistaro convinced me to.
 Then I set the fasting timer again!
 I'm considering trying alternate day fasting again.
 It didn't work before; I discovered that I can quite happily eat two days worth of calories per day.
 This time, I think that I'll try it with eating only one meal on the days where I'm "not fasting", so that the fasting timer will only be interrupted briefly.

 ---
+I may have a fungal infection of my scalp.
+I've previously had fungal infections of my armpits.
+I think my immune system is fungal-tolerant in a way that may have saved my life as a kid (direct exposure to a highly toxic fungus without apparent consequence), but which has since predisposed me to profoundly annoying issues.

+---
 Back to [[day-post-archive]]